 Each system in the CFT model is just as important as the other.
 Like so many other things in life, though, there needs to be a balance between them.
 Without a harmonious balance, this is when our bodies and minds begin to cope with stress or sadness in ways that do not serve us.

 Understanding how each of these systems affects you will help you in several ways.
 It helps to understand how past patterns are preventing you from making progress towards your future.
 If you are having trouble regulating your emotions, CFT can help a lot.
 Understanding how your mind and body actually work, is very empowering.
 CFT directly teaches you how to manage anxiety, depression and anger by teaching you skills to notice what system you are caught up in and by teaching you tools to shift systems at will.

 If feelings of anxiety, depression or anger are getting in the way of life, learning to understand and implement the 3 systems CFT has to offer can be a game changer.
-To read more about this highly effective therapy please click HERE.
+Click to read more about Compassion Focused Therapy or CFT.

 I am a Licensed Mental Health Counselor in Hawaii and an Accredited CBT Therapist in the UK with over 16 years of experience.
 I specialize in anxiety treatments, life transitions therapy, and online therapy.
 I have received advanced specialist training in Cognitive Behavior Therapy and Compassion Focused Therapy.
-Please feel free to contact me at my Honolulu or London clinic to set up a free online CBT Test Drive.
+Please feel free to contact me at my Honolulu or London clinic to set up an Online CFT Test Drive.